ComputingProviding our children with the skills to become digital citizens

 Through the Computing curriculum, we endeavour to provide our children with the knowledge and skills that will help them to succeed as the technological world changes and develops around them.
-At Haseltine, we are fortunate to have the use of innovative technologies such as a 3D printer, as well as a huge number of iPads and laptops for the children to use in class.
+At Haseltine, we are fortunate to have the use of innovative technologies such as a 3D printer, as well as a large number of iPads and laptops for pupils to use in class.
+We also have a well equipt Computing Suite, where our children have the opportunity to learn discrete computing skills and apply them across the curriculum.

 The Computing curriculum focuses on three strands that will support the children to become not only computer literate children but also skilled creators and adaptors of technological programs:

-- Computer Science – the children use software such as Hopscotch or Scratch to code (write instructions for computer programs), taking account of variables and improving the effectiveness of commands they are writing.
+- Computer Science– the children use software, such as Scratch, to code (write instructions for computer programs), taking account of variables and improving the effectiveness of commands they are writing.
 This will underpin their understanding of how computer programs work and will open a world of career opportunities for the children to embark on in the future.

 - Digital Literacy – in this strand we will support the children to understand how to use the Internet and technology safely and respectfully.
 We will teach them different methods of digital communication that will support their learning, as well as encouraging them to become discerning of digital content.
 We also educate our children in Online Safety.
 We want to ensure that our children are equipped with the knowledge to use technology safely and sensibly.
 It is also important that children know what to do if they do come across material that in unsuitable on the Internet.